Ni2thin/rcnn-voc2007-implementation/README.md

 This architecture significantly improved object detection accuracy over traditional methods (like DPMs) and laid the groundwork for future real-time and end-to-end object detectors.

-## 📊 Results

-The notebook provides visualization of detection results on sample test images, showing bounding boxes labeled as “object” or “background”.

 ---